 A list of their publications is below, in alphabetical order by author’s last name.
 These pieces use extended historical analysis to understand the events of January 6.
 This is a dynamic document, and will change as historians publish more pieces.

-*This post has been updated to include pieces published on the anniversary of the insurrection in 2022.* (see below)
+*This post has been updated to include pieces published on the anniversaries of the insurrection in 2022 and 2023.* (see below)

 *** For a list of pieces by historians contextualizing the political chaos surrounding these events (voter intimidation, the 14th and 25th amendments, impeachment, etc.), see Lindsay Chervinksy’s roundup.

 Articles, Op-eds, blog posts, and newsletters published January 6-10, 2021: